vistadataproject/documents/README.md

 3. | [MVDM] Normalization Reports | 12
 4. | Report on [MVDM] Exposure of older models | 14
 5. | Prototype Patient-centric Data Security [Document] | 28 (Document)
-6. | Document VISTA-ese linkability | 40
+6. | Briefing/Presentation on PIKS-based Security | 41

 In addition, programmer documentation will be generated for _VDM Package_, _MVDM Module_ and _FQS_.